neilkamath/LTI-Travelers-Challenge/README.md

 # LTI-Travelers-Challenge
-Quantum Computing to Optimizine Claim Handler Staffing for Target Resolution, YQuantum 2025
+Quantum Computing to Optimize Claim Handler Staffing for Target Resolution, YQuantum 2025

 This repository contains quantum computing applications for data analysis, specifically focused on clustering and optimization problems using tornado severity data.